 Biblical sexuality, from the lovemaking of Adam and Eve to the book of Revelation's depiction of imperial Rome as a harlot on a scarlet beast, is given A to Z coverage in And Adam Knew Eve.
 Recommended by American Reference Books Annual, this work includes index, bibliography, and fine-art reproductions.
 You're invited to learn more about it, and browse through the online edition.
 Then I'm sure you'll run clickety-split to buy And Adam Knew Eve.

 This comic first novel by William Pridgen (aka Ron Ecker) features Eva Perón and Adolf Hitler as vampires.
-Learn more about this off-the-wall thriller (and why I didn't use my real name), adopted for the laughs in a course on Hitler at Ithaca College.
-The book is now out of print, but you can enjoy the revised online edition.
+It was adopted for the laughs in a course on Hitler at Ithaca College.
+The book is now out of print, but you can read the online edition.